Special Olympics Arkansas

 Originating in 1970, Arkansas held its first Summer Games with 283 athletes competing in various track and field events and has grown to a competition program for athletes wanting to train and compete in athletics, swimming, softball, volleyball, unified flag football, powerlifting, bocce and cycling.
 Other Special Olympics Arkansas sports include: basketball, bowling, and floor hockey.

 Special Olympics Athletes are just like other successful athletes, they need to be properly trained.
 We are proud of our program to have access to the finest national training plan ever.
 Certification in Special Olympics coaching is offered in all official sports.
-Certification is open to anyone interested in
+Certification is open to anyone interested in becoming a Nationally Certified Special Olympics Coach.
+Our goal is to properly train our special athletes by training their coaches first.
+Training workshops are held each year, in all areas of the state.

 The success of Special Olympics Arkansas has been made possible by the love and dedication of many volunteers who know that individuals with intellectual disabilities have important contributions to make to society.
 But the need is still great.
 In the United States alone, only 33 percent of the individuals with intellectual disabilities who need the program are being reached.
 Help make Special Olympics a growing program.
 No matter how you choose to help, your efforts will have an impact on the athletes.
 Any time or talent you and your family contribute will be appreciated.
-Financial support is always needed and your contribution will be tax-deductible to the extent of the law.
-We hope that you will become an active part in helping special people grow and excel.
-For further information, contact our office.

 Strategic Plan

-2021 Form 990
+2024 Form 990

 Board Chairman